govCMS/dvf/README.md

 5. Select `JSON file` for Visualisation source, add "json" to Allowed file extensions and separate with a space or a comma, eg: txt,json.
 Click `Save settings`, then click `Save field and settings`.
 6. Go to `Content` -> `Add content`, select the content type which you added visualisation field.
 7. Scroll down to the visualisation field section.
-Import your csv file through the file upload field, or you can use
+Import your JSON file through the file upload field, or you can use
    <a href="#sample_json_data">Sample JSON Data</a> to have a test.
 8. Open up SETTINGS, select `Bar chart`.
    - In DATA SETTINGS, select all the fields by pressing <strong>Shift</strong>.
    - In AXIS SETTINGS, type "Fruits" and "Number of People" in <strong>Axis title</strong> field in `X AXIS SETTINGS` and `Y AXIS SETTINGS` respectively.
-9. Fill all the other required fields and Click `Save`.
+9. Fill all the other required fields and click `Save`.
-10. Open up the content page in the browser, your csv data will be shown in Bar Chart.
+10. Open up the content page in the browser, your JSON data will be shown in Bar Graph.

 #### <a id="sample_json_data">Sample JSON Data</a>
 Please copy and paste the following data into a file and saved as "fruits.json"<br/>